frc1711/CLAW/README.md

 The test robot is located in the `test-bot` directory.
 It is not a part of CLAW.
 Its purpose is purely for testing CLAW as it is being written.
 The `test-bot` code can be deployed to a connected roboRIO using `deploy-test-bot.bat`.
 If updates are made to CLAW which should be reflected in this code deployment, `build-lib.bat` must be run before `deploy-test-bot.bat`.

 ## Driverstation RCT Client Usage
-The driverstation RCT client program is located at `lib\app\build\distributions\app.zip`.
+The driverstation RCT client program is located at `lib\app\build\distributions\driverstation-rct-client.zip`.
-The program can be run via a batch script located within the zip at `app\bin\app.bat`.
+The program can be run via a batch script located within the zip at `driverstation-rct-client\bin\app.bat`.

 ## WPILib CLAW Usage
 ### Adding CLAW to Your Classpath